MyOxygen/MyOxygen-Flutter-Libraries/environment_switcher/README.md

 ### Constructor Arguments

-- `builder` - This is the builder for the child on which the `EnvironmentSwitcher` will be built on top of.
+- `childBuilder` - This is the builder for the child on which the `EnvironmentSwitcher` will be built on top of.
 - `environments` - This is a list of `Environment` objects that will be displayed in the switcher for the tester to choose from.
 This cannot be empty.
 - `environmentStore` - [Optional] This is preferences storage extension that can be used.
 The default `EnvironmentStorage` object uses the [MyOxygen Store package](https://github.com/MyOxygen/MyOxygen-Flutter-Libraries/tree/Environment-Switcher/store) to store the last used `Environment`.
 - `showBanner` - [Optional] This simply hides the banner from view.
 The idea is that on a Production release, developers can simply toggle this flag to disable the switcher.
 Default: `true`.